 - (d) Jurisdiction.
 The regulations and requirements set forth in this article shall apply to all property within the corporate limits of the city. - (e) Compliance.
-No structure or land shall hereafter be located, extended, converted or structurally altered without full compliance with the terms of this article and other applicable regulations. - (f) Abrogation and greater restrictions.
-This article is not intended to repeal, abrogate or impair any existing easements, covenants, or deed restrictions.
-However, where this article and another conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - (g) Interpretation.
-In their interpretation and application, the provisions of this article shall constitute minimum requirements and shall be liberally construed in favor of the governing body and shall not be deemed a limitation or repeal of any other powers granted by city ordinances.
-Whenever the provisions of this article impose more restrictive standards than are required in or under any other law, regulation, or ordinance, the requirements herein contained shall prevail.
-Whenever the provisions of any other law, regulation, or ordinance require more restrictive standards than are required herein, the requirements of such law, regulation, or ordinance shall prevail. - (h) Severability.
-If any section, clause, provision or portion of this article is adjudged unconstitutional or invalid by a court of competent jurisdiction, the remainder of this article shall not be affected thereby.
+No structure or land shall hereafter be located, extended, converted or altered without full compliance with the terms of this article and other applicable regulations. - (f) Abrogation and greater restrictions.
+This article is not intended to repeal, abrogate or impair any existing ordinance, easements, covenants, or deed restrictions.
+However, where this chapter and another conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - (g) Interpretation.
+In their interpretation and application of this chapter, all provisions shall be: - (1) Considered as minimum requirements; - (2) Liberally construed in favor of the governing body; and - (3) Deemed neither to limit nor repeal any other powers granted by state statutes or city ordinances. - (h) Statutory authorization.
+The Legislature of the State of Alabama, in the Code of Alabama, 1975, authorized local government units to adopt regulations designed to promote the public health, safety and general welfare of its citizenry.